 5. The Farm

-With its hub in Midtown Manhattan, a stones throw from the Rockefeller Center, Times Square and Bryant Park, this co-working space is ideal for freelance professionals looking for somewhere to truly wow their clients.
-Perhaps slightly more corporate than our other suggestions, and certainly pricier – starting from $35 per day or $450 per month for a dedicated desk space – this won’t appeal to everyone, but should be considered for those with higher end clients.
+With its hub in Midtown Manhattan, a stone's throw from the Rockefeller Center, Times Square and Bryant Park; this co-working space is ideal for freelance professionals looking for somewhere to indeed wow their clients.
+Perhaps slightly more corporate than our other suggestions, and certainly pricier – starting from $35 per day or $450 per month for a dedicated desk space – this won’t appeal to everyone, but should be considered for those with higher-end clients.

 Committed to providing a “warm, professional and mindful workspace”, Primary helps freelancers and small businesses flourish.
-With simplistic design that celebrates raw materials mixed with fine furnishings, each location is filled with greenery – moss walls, fresh flowers and live planters – to promote wellbeing.
+With a simplistic design that celebrates raw materials mixed with elegant furnishings, each location is full of greenery – moss walls, fresh flowers and live planters – to promote wellbeing.
 Plus, if you’ve ever worked in the heart of a city, you’ll appreciate the double glazed, yielding sound reduction windows and audio-masking solutions installed throughout the communal areas.
-This is also the perfect place for yogis, The Studio offers classes in meditation and yoga.
+This is also the perfect place for yogis; The Studio offers classes in meditation and yoga.

-A combination of workspace and lifespace, located in Greenpoint, Brooklyn, New Love City is a cross between a yoga studio and a co-working space.
-Created by a small team of yoga instructors, the space acts as a “laboratory for movement and design”.
+A combination of workspace and living space, located in Greenpoint, Brooklyn, New Love City is a cross between a yoga studio and a co-working space.
+Created by a small team of yoga instructors, it acts as a “laboratory for movement and design”.
 Playing host to free-floating thinkers, the clubhouse is a minimalist zone that encourages chilled working.
 Members are entitled to unlimited free yoga for the duration of their package, which starts from $40 per day, and $100 per week.